PostHog/posthog.com/contents/blog/posthog-vs-mixpanel.md

 ## Integrations

 Mixpanel claims over 50 official integrations covering a wide-range of use cases.
-Given its focus on product analytics alone, many of these integrations connect to third-party tools for A/B testing, feature flag, and marketing.
+Given its focus on product analytics alone, many of these integrations connect to third-party tools for A/B testing, feature flag, and marketing use cases.

-The [PostHog app store](/apps) has over 50 apps as well, though not all of these are integrations with external tools.
+The [PostHog App Store](/apps) has over 50 apps as well, though not all of these are integrations with external tools.
 PostHog doesn't natively connect with A/B testing or feature flag tools as these features are built into PostHog itself.

 **Categories:**